Vivekannad/multi-step-form/README.md

 # Multi-steps form

 ### This is a multi-steps form made with the following technologies:
--HTML
+- HTML
--Javascript
+- Javascript
--Tailwind library
+- Tailwind library
--React library
+- React library

 This first asks the client their Budget and then their details which then concludes to final page.